Webster Bank Saves Time and Improves Visibility in SOX Program

 - Process owners were "extremely receptive" to the Workiva platform's easy-to-use SOX certification capabilities

-- Spent less time on copying and pasting, and more on meeting the needs of executive management and the audit committee
+- More time for meeting the needs of executive management and the audit committee

 Why They Chose Workiva